arago/OGIT/SGO/format/README.md

  * The only namespace used in OGIT is "ogit/"
  * It should be possible to integrate OGIT with a different ontology under "other/" namespace
-    * Condition: everything after "ogit/" and "other/"  should have unique names, wether it's the NTO or entity name
+    * Condition: everything after "ogit/" and "other/"  should have unique NTO/entity/verb/attribute names
     * Relations between "other/" and "ogit/" have to be OGIT-Board approved
- * It should be possible to migrate some "other/" into OGIT ontology  under "ogit/" *Condition: everything after "ogit/" and "other/"  should have unique names, wether it's the NTO or entity name
+ * It should be possible to migrate some "other/" into OGIT ontology  under "ogit/" *Condition: everything after "ogit/" and "other/"  should have unique NTO/entity/verb/attribute names
  * Other companies are encouraged to take responsibility for an NTO, e.g. 'ogit/Forum'
  * NTO name is the grouping name, which does not necessarily have a semantical meaning
  * NTO/​Entity/Attribute/Verb names should be unique